orterforth/orterforth/README.txt

 that could be ported to multiple machines.
-The Forth model source was intended to be illustrative, for Forth implementers to go away and create assembly listings of respective fig-Forth implementations, but orterforth takes it literally and treats it as the proper installation process, for generating a final binary.
+The Forth model source was intended to be illustrative, for Forth implementers to go away and create assembly listings of respective fig-Forth implementations, which they did.

+orterforth takes it literally and treats the model code as an installation process, to generate a final binary (or, in modern architectures, to simply run on startup).

-The installation process for each machine is executable on real hardware wherever possible - using the machine's serial port to connect to the emulated disc controller.
+The installation process for each machine is executable on real hardware wherever possible - using the host machine's serial port to connect to the emulated disc controller.

 (It should, in theory, also work with a real PerSci 1070 disc controller and 8" disc drives as was described in the Installation Manual, via the serial interface - were anyone able to locate working examples of these and write the model source to a disc.)

-More practically, modern automation tools and machine emulators can be used to create working Forth binaries for different targets from the same source code on the same host machine.
+More practically, modern automation scripts and machine emulators can be used to create working Forth binaries for different targets from the same source code on the same host machine.

 The idea is extended to modern architectures, but without modifying the model source or the resulting Forth word set more